 The Queensland Government inherited responsibility for the management of Linc Energy’s (Linc) underground coal gasification (UCG) site in Hopeland (near Chinchilla) after Linc entered liquidation, and took immediate action to secure the facility.

-The Department of Natural Resources and Mines and Energy (DNRME) now has responsibility for the site.
-Queries in relation to the site can be directed to DNRME on 13 QGOV (13 74 68).
+The Department of Natural Resources, Mines and Energy (DNRME) has overall management responsibility for the site.
+General queries in relation to the site can be directed to DNRME on 13 QGOV (13 74 68).

-DES used the ‘chain of responsibility’ amendments to the EP Act to issue an EPO to a ‘related person’ of Linc.
-The EPO requires the recipient to take steps to decommission most of the site’s dams and provide a bank guarantee of $5.5 million to secure compliance with the order.
+In May 2016, the department issued an Environmental Protection Order (EPO) to a ‘related person’ of Linc.
+The EPO requires the recipient to take steps to decommission most of the site’s dams and provide a bank guarantee of $5.5 million to secure compliance with the EPO.

-The recipient of the EPO has appealed to the Planning and Environment Court.
+The recipient appealed the EPO to the Planning and Environment Court.
 The Appeal is currently stayed until the finalisation of other proceedings.

 Investigation and prosecution of Linc and former executives

-On 9 April 2018, a Brisbane District Court jury convicted Linc Energy Limited of all five counts of wilfully and unlawfully causing serious environmental harm, in contravention of the Environmental Protection Act 1994.
-These verdicts conclude a ten week trial, which is the culmination of the largest and most complex environmental investigation conducted by the environmental regulator in Queensland’s history.
+On 9 April 2018, a Brisbane District Court jury convicted Linc of all five counts of wilfully and unlawfully causing serious environmental harm, in contravention of the Environmental Protection Act 1994.
+The verdict is the largest and most complex environmental investigation conducted by the environmental regulator in Queensland’s history.

-In addition, the Queensland Government has charged five former Linc Energy executives over the operation of the UCG site in Chinchilla.
-A committal hearing in the Brisbane Magistrates Court is currently in progress.
+In addition, the Queensland Government has charged five former Linc Energy executives over the operation of the site.
+As at December 2019, committal hearings in the Brisbane Magistrates Court are ongoing.